abshirahmed/trmnl-salah-times/src/handlers/installation-handler/README.md

 ## Functionality

 - Receives the installation request from TRMNL
-- Extracts the token and installation callback URL from the request
+- Extracts the code and installation callback URL from the request
-- Exchanges the token for an access token using the TRMNL OAuth endpoint
+- Exchanges the code for an access token using the TRMNL OAuth endpoint
 - Redirects the user back to TRMNL using the installation callback URL

 ## API Endpoint